grpc/proposal/A38-admin-interface-api.md

 ### Alternative Admin Interface API Designs

-Here are the usage snippets for other API options for Java:
+Here are the usage snippets for other API Designs in Java:

-Option 3: Server class method
+#### A method of the gRPC server class that adds admin services
 ```java
 server = ServerBuilder.forPort(50051)
         .useTransportSecurity(certChainFile, privateKeyFile)